Polk County Courthouse Interior Renovation

 Des Moines, Iowa

-- HVAC system replacement provided high occupant comfort with low energy costs, including courtrooms and judge’s chambers with individual control and ventilation provided by a dedicated outside air system that incorporates energy recovery.
+- Designed individual control and ventilation in the courtrooms and judge’s chambers provided by a dedicated outside air system incorporating energy recovery.

 - Designed plumbing systems, including domestic water heaters, throughout the building for increased efficiency and modernization.